danieljfarrell/pvtrace/README.md

 ## Questions

-You can get in contact with me directly at [dan@excitonlabs.com](mailto:dan@excitonlabs.com?subject=GitHub pvtrace question)
+You can get in contact with me directly at dan@excitonlabs.com.

 ## Dependancies